-NOTE: The official 2011-2012 School Report Card has not yet been formally approved in time for inclusion in this report.
+NOTE: Neither the draft nor official 2012-2013 School Report Card has yet been formally approved in time for inclusion in this report.
 If major changes or assessments are made, a revised report will be forwarded when formally adopted by the Education Oversight Committee.
 GSSM does not anticipate any lowering of previous years' all-excellent ratings, both Absolute and Improvement.
+For information, The 2011-2012 Report is copied below: